• Skip to main content

 • 1 tbsp mild curry powder

-• 1 small dried red chilli crumbled
+• 1 small dried red chillies crumbled

 • 1/2 tsp whole cumin seeds

-• 10 cardamom pods seeds only
+• 10 green cardamom pods seeds only

 • 1 handful fresh coriander leaves